-Nepal plane crash: 32 dead, PM Dahal calls emergency meeting; rescue ops underway
+Nepal plane crash: 5 Indians among 32 feared dead; crash happened 10 seconds before landing

 Nepal plane crash: A 72-seater passenger aircraft crashed in Pokhara of the Kaski district, Nepal.
-A total of 68 passengers and four crew members were on board the aircraft that crashed between the old airport and the Pokhara International Airport, Yeti Airlines spokesperson Sudarshan Bartaula told the Kathmandu Post.
+A total of 68 passengers and four crew members were on board the aircraft that crashed between the old airport and the Pokhara International Airport.
+The airport authority said 53 passengers were from Nepa, 5 from India, 4 from Russia, one Irish, 2 from Korea, 1 Argentinian, and a French national were on board.

-So far, 16 bodies have been recovered.
+So far, 32 bodies have been recovered and five Indians are feared dead in the tragedy.
 After the crash, the plane burst into flames.
 The tragic accident happened in Pokhara, which is surrounded by high mountains and here the weather takes a turn in a very short time.
 Here, due to the high mountain, cloud comes all of sudden reducing visibility.

 Latest Updates